debear92/expenses-tracker/README.md

 ![Add a new Expense](readme/add-expense.PNG)

 When selecting the add expense option the user is prompted to enter the date, the name, amount and category for the expense that he wishes to add.
-Once the expense is saved into the Google Sheet the user will get a message with a recap of the details of the expense that was just entered and a confirmation message of the succesfull saving of the new expense.
+Once the expense is saved into the Google Sheet the user will get a message with a recap of the details of the expense that was just entered and a confirmation message of the succesful saving of the new expense.
 At this point the user is presented again with the main menu.

 ## View expenses